Starkie/TFM-DistributedAutoadaptiveSystems/src/AutoAdaptativeSystem/KnowledgeService/ApiClient/docs/PropertyApi.md

             HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new PropertyApi(httpClient, config, httpClientHandler);
-            var propertyName = propertyName_example;  // string | The name of the property to set. var setPropertyDTO = new SetPropertyDTO(); // SetPropertyDTO | The DTO containing the value to set. (optional)
+            var propertyName = "propertyName_example";  // string | The name of the property to set. var setPropertyDTO = new SetPropertyDTO(); // SetPropertyDTO | The DTO containing the value to set. (optional)

             try